 “Watch behind us, my feathered friend.”

 “You’ve got it, Sar.”
 The brown bird hopped off his shoulder and fluttered just behind his head, watching down the street.
 Sargt felt the familiar brush of air against the back of his neck and allowed himself a small smile.
-He then laid his torch on the ground, where it sputtered lightly but did not go out, and planted his feet in the mud and his hands on both of the double doors.
+He then laid his torch on the ground, where it sputtered lightly but did not go out, and planted his feet in the mud and his hands on the inside edge of both of the double doors.

 And heaved with all his might.